 - “Score the strength of this argument from 1–10.”

-- “Highlight any clichés or vague claims.”
+- “Point out clichés or vague statements.”

 Phase 4: Metacognitive Reflection